Insecticide: Entomopathic fungi

 Entomopathic fungi have been used since 1965 for agricultural use.
 Hundreds of strains are now in use.
 They often kill a broad range of insect species.
 Most strains are from Beauveria, Metarhizium, Cordyceps and Akanthomyces species.

 Entomopathic viruses

 Of the many types of entomopathic viruses, only baculaviruses are used commercially, and are each specific for their target insect.
 They have to be grown on insects, so their production is labour-intensive.

+Sublethal effects

+When an insect population is exposed to pesticide concentrations that are sublethal, surviving individuals may experience a variety of sublethal effects (symptoms).
+These effects can influence its biology, behavior, and long-term population dynamics.
+Documented sublethal responses include reduced or increased reproductive capacity, shortened or lengthened lifespan, altered developmental timing or deformities, disrupted feeding activity, and changes in foraging or movement patterns.
+Over time, these physiological and behavioral changes can slow population growth, disrupt ecological interactions, or in some cases, lead to compensatory increases in reproduction as a stress response.
+Sublethal exposure can lead to pesticide resistance.
+Insects that survive may carry genetic traits that enable tolerance, and when these individuals reproduce, resistance can spread through the population and result in decreased long-term pesticide effectiveness.
+Understanding sublethal effects is critical for integrated pest management strategies and for evaluating the ecological risk of pesticide use in agricultural and natural ecosystems.

 Environmental toxicity

 Effects on nontarget species

 Some insecticides kill or harm other creatures in addition to those they are intended to kill.
 For example, birds may be poisoned when they eat food that was recently sprayed with insecticides or when they mistake an insecticide granule on the ground for food and eat it.
 Sprayed insecticide may drift from the area to which it is applied and into wildlife areas, especially when it is sprayed aerially.

 Persistence in the environment and accumulation in the food chain

 DDT was the first organic insecticide.
 It was introduced during WW2, and was widely used.
 One use was vector control and it was sprayed on open water.
 It degrades slowly in the environment, and it is lipophilic (fat soluble).
 It became the first global pollutant, and the first pollutant to accumulate and magnify in the food chain.
 During the 1950s and 1960s these very undesirable side effects were recognized, and after some often contentious discussion, DDT was banned in many countries in the 1960s and 1970s.
 Finally in 2001 DDT and all other persistent insecticides were banned via the Stockholm Convention.
 Since many decades the authorities require new insecticides to degrade in the environment and not to bioaccumulate.